 TEFL in Hanoi / TESOL in Hanoi (Vietnam)

-The school is accommodated in a modern, large building.
-It features large, air-conditioned classrooms, a library, a computer lab and a cafeteria.
-The entire venue reflects high international standards.
+The school is accommodated in an elegant villa in the neighborhood of the Sheraton Hotel.
+From here, you can easily access other areas of Hanoi by public transportation.
+The school has spacious classrooms, seating areas with large, exotic plants, a library, a computer lab and a cafeteria.
+The entire venue reflects international standards.
 The EFL students come to the school.
-Our TEFL trainees teach them.
+Our TEFL trainees teach them there.

-Airport pickup can be arranged for $15 one way.
+Airport pickup can be arranged for approximately $15 one way.

 The school offers TEFL trainees who wish to gain more teaching experience a one-, two- or more-months internship free of charge.